Grammar and Style Guide

 But restrictive words and phrases do not use commas:

 Karen’s son Scott is excited about the Lions this year.
-(In this case, there is more than one son, and the name is necessary to identify which one is a Lions fan.)
+(There could be more than one son, and the name is necessary to identify which one is a Lions fan.)

 Use commas between the clauses in a compound sentence unless they are very short and closely related.
 Do not use commas with a compound predicate.